grimmlabs/BarPepScripts/README.md

 ## Prepare your Input Files
 ### _For Barcode Analysis_

-In this mode the script requires the outout from the _BarPepDetection_ script as well as one input file containing a table with your filenames, animals, tissues, and a weight_varialble (vg/dg).
+In this mode the script requires the output from the _BarPepDetection_ script as well as one input file containing a table with your filenames, animals, tissues, and a weight_varialble (vg/dg).
 This file is easily prepared in Excel or a similar program and then saved as a CSV file. **The separator in the CSV file has to be a ','.**

 &emsp;